 Coordinator of Keyboard Studies and Music Theory

-An international artist, educator, and scholar, Dr. Sarah Chan has engaged a residency of musical artistry, teaching, and research across three continents.
-As concert pianist, Chan has garnered numerous awards, including The American Prize in Piano Performance, three-time selection as "Rising Artist" by New York Concert Artists and Associates, distinguished features in New York’s Carnegie Emerging Artists and Evenings of Piano Concerti III-V concert series, and the professional division prize of the 2014 PianoTexas International Festival Concerto Competition.
-International performance engagements include solo recitals at the Kennedy Center for the Performing Arts (Washington, D.C.) and St. James’s Piccadilly (London) during the 2015-2016 season, as well as past engagements at the Berlin Philharmonic Hall Kammermusiksaal (Berlin), Künstlerhaus Concert Hall (Munich), La Cité Internationale des Arts (Paris), Le Cinéma Balzac (Paris), Sala Ateneu (Bacau, Romania), Beifang University for Nationalities Performing Arts Center (China), Ningxia Normal University Concert Hall (China).
-Chan has furthermore performed at Carnegie Hall's Weill Recital Hall (New York), Merkin Concert Hall (New York), Meany Hall for the Performing Arts (Seattle), Maryland Hall for the Creative Arts (Annapolis), Meany Hall for the Performing Arts (Seattle), Ed Landreth Hall / Auditorium (Fort Worth), Altamura Center for Arts and Culture (NY), Enid Symphony Hall (OK), Seattle Chamber Music Festival, Battelle Northwest Young Artists Series, and Seattle Ladies Musical Club Awards-Debut Series.
-As soloist with orchestra, Chan has performed with the National "Mihail Jora" Philharmonic Orchestra of Romania, Romanian State Symphony Orchestra, New York Concert Artists Symphony Orchestra, Seattle Philharmonic Orchestra, Manhattan Chamber Orchestra, Fort Worth Symphony Orchestra, and Enid Symphony Orchestra.
-Chan has furthermore participated in the music festivals of L’Académie d’Eté du Haut-Nivernais (France), L’Académie Musicale Internationale de Moulin d’Andé (France), Amherst Summer Piano Festival (MA), and Olympic Music Festival (WA).
+An international concert pianist, educator, and scholar, Dr. Sarah Chan has garnered numerous awards, including The American Prize in Piano Performance, “Rising Artist” selection by New York Concert Artists and Associates, the PianoTexas International Festival competition professional prize, and distinguished artist features in 2015-2016 at the Berlin Philharmonic Hall Kammermusiksaal (Berlin), Kennedy Center for the Performing Arts (Washington, D.C.), St. James’s Piccadilly Hall (London), Beifang University Performing Arts Center (China), and Ningxia Normal University Concert Hall (China).
+Chan has furthermore performed at Carnegie Hall's Weill Recital Hall and Merkin Hall (New York), Künstlerhaus Concert Hall (Munich), La Cité Internationale des Arts (Paris), Sala Ateneu (Bacau, Romania), Maryland Hall for the Creative Arts (Annapolis), Meany Hall for the Performing Arts (Seattle), Ed Landreth Hall (Fort Worth), and Enid Symphony Hall (OK), and Steinway Recital Hall (San Francisco).
+As soloist with orchestra, Chan has appeared with the National "Mihail Jora" Philharmonic Orchestra of Romania, Romanian State Symphony Orchestra, New York Concert Artists Symphony Orchestra, Manhattan Chamber Orchestra, Seattle Philharmonic Orchestra, Fort Worth Symphony, and Enid Symphony Orchestra.